 “At their desks on the other side of the Atlantic, Druckenmiller and Soros saw the rate hikes as an act of desperation by a dying man.
 They were a signal that the end was nigh–and that it was time for one last push to sell the life out of the British currency.”

-In just one day, this was the story of how George Soros made $1 Billion Dollars in profits while bankrupting the Bank of England.
-This event cost the British Government over $3 Billion and saw a massive transfer of wealth from the British tax payers to Soros and his hedge fund.
+In just one day, this was the story of how George Soros made $1 billion in profits while bankrupting the Bank of England.
+This event cost the British Government over $3 billion and saw a massive transfer of wealth from the British tax payers to Soros and his hedge fund.

 Note: Following the Black Wednesday Crisis, the UK economy prospered.
-A flexible exchange rate and a floating, weaker pound lead to less unemployment, decline in inflation, increase in export and strong GDP growth almost all the way until the GFC.
+A flexible exchange rate and a floating, weaker pound led to less unemployment, decline in inflation, increase in export, and strong GDP growth almost all the way until the GFC.